-Dripping With Theme – You are running trying to escape the Zombies.
-You are a Space Marine on a derelict spaceship trying to survive the Alien onslaught.
+Dripping With Theme – You are running trying to escape Zombies.
+You are a Space Marine on a derelict spaceship trying to survive an Alien onslaught.
 Your party must sneak into the dungeon and steal the treasure without waking the dragon.
 The players are private eyes in the future competing to see who can solve a murder first.
-All of these games are all about theme.
+These games are all about theme!
 In most American style games the story is more important than the individual mechanics.
 They are often much more about the experience of playing than they are about the final score.

 Players Often Play a Character or Role – I’ve already alluded to this when talking about the other features.
 In many Amerithrash games, players are playing a specific character or team of characters.
-The squad or party is common.
+A squad or party is common.
 These characters have names, backgrounds and personalities.
-While roleplaying isn’t required to play most of these games it’s often encouraged.
-Other RPG elements like levelling up and collecting better gear or equipment are also common.
+While roleplaying isn’t required to play most of these games it is often encouraged.
+Other RPG-like elements, like levelling up and collecting better gear or equipment, are also common.

 Some examples of games that fall under each category of games:

-A lot of this to me now falls under: “You will know it when you see it”, which I think comes mostly from hearing into what category other people have been placing games I know.
-Perhaps this is the best way to learn what a Eurogame is when compared to an Ameritrash game, provide a list of games under each category.
+A lot of this to me now falls under: “You will know it when you see it”, which I think comes mostly from knowing into what category other people have been placing games that I know.
+Perhaps this is the easiest way to learn what a Eurogame is when compared to an Ameritrash game, by looking at a list of games under each category.

 Final thoughts on these somewhat dated board gaming terms:

 Clank!
-A Deck-Building Adventure is the perfect example for me.
+A Deck-Building Adventure is the perfect example of this.
 It takes the theme of the Games Workshop classic DungeonQuest and combines it with the deck-building mechanics first introduced in Dominion.
 The result is a game that is deeply thematic but still has most of the trappings of a Eurogame.

 So now that you know what I think, feel free to tell me why I’m wrong.
 You can do so in the comments below or hit me up on social media where I can be found as “tabletopbellhop” pretty much everywhere.